yamilmedina/yamilmedina/README.md

 ### Hi there 👋

 I'm Yamil!
-A software engineer that in the past years have been involved in a few projects at big scale, from travel (✈️) to delivery (🛒) passing through financial (💸) domains.
+A software engineer that in the past years have been involved in a few projects at big scale, from travel (✈️) to groceries (🛒) passing through financial (💸) domains.
 I love architecture/design and software testing topics.

 - 🌱  I’m currently polishing my Android skills
 - 👯  I’m looking to collaborate on open source projects